DanielSchwager/COMPPX.H2101/README.md

-# Comppx_Stocks
+# Readme

-This is a Project from Daniel Schwager
+This is a prototype by Daniel Schwager, which was developed in the course of the module COMPPX.
+Here is a brief description of how to use it.

 ## 1. step